 This website contains information about the George Mason University Forensics Team, an intercollegiate speech team representing George Mason at regional and national speech competitions.
 Forensics is public speaking and oral interpretation of literature, with events designed to focus on each of the different ways the spoken word can be used to persuade or move an audience.

 Connect2Mason is an award-winning, student-run daily news outlet out of the Office of Student Media.
 By featuring content from other Student Media outlets alongside its own, it offers the most relevant news to the life of a student, faculty or staff member at Mason – as well as alumni and the greater Mason community – in one, easily accessible website.

 George Mason’s Fraternity and Sorority community is comprised of 38 greek-letter organizations.
 These organizations fall within four councils – Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council, Panhellenic Council.
 Fraternity and Sorority at Mason places strong emphasis on the values of scholarship, leadership, service, friendship, and community.

-The Freedom Aquatic & Fitness Center is taking shape today thanks to a unique partnership between Prince William County, the City of Manassas, and George Mason University.
+The Freedom Aquatic & Fitness Center is a unique partnership between Prince William County, the City of Manassas, and George Mason University.
 Planned to accommodate the activities and programs suggested by the community, the Center is designed for you.